Metrology and multipartite entanglement in measurement-induced phase transition: Introduction

-In this letter we propose to explore the concept of MIPT through the use of QFI.
+A many-body quantum system subject to a measurement process may undergo abrupt changes, similar to quantum phase transitions (QPTs), as a function of the monitoring rate \cite{Rossini2020, Cao2019, Alberton2021,Biella2021,Turkeshi2021, Turkeshi2021, Turkeshi2023, Minato2022}.
+Unlike conventional QPT that are driven by external factors, these criticalities, called measurement-induced phase transitions (MIPTs), arise from the interplay between the deterministic unitary evolution and the measurement process.
+This phenomenon has been found to have important implications for understanding the properties of many-body quantum systems, such as the onset of quantum entanglement \cite{Gullans2020, Gullans2020-1,Chan2019, Skinner2019, Nahum2021, Choi2020, Sang2021} and the emergence of topological order~\cite{Lavasani2021}.\\ In this work we propose to explore the concept of MIPT through the use of QFI.
 The reason to characterise this phenomenon through QFI is two-fold.
 On the one hand, the QFI is a measure of the sensitivity of a quantum system to small changes in a parameter.
-As such, the QFI has been widely exploited to signal and characterise the critical behaviour of equilibrium~\cite{Mussardo2010, Zanardi2008,Invernizzi2008,Tsang2013,Ivanov2013,Bina2016,Frerot2018,Heugel2019,Garbe2020,Ivanov2020,Montenegro2021, Albarelli2022, Dicandia2021, DiFresco2022} as well as non-equilibrium QPTs~\cite{Carollo2020}.
+As such, the QFI has been widely exploited to signal and characterise the critical behavior of equilibrium~\cite{Mussardo2010, Zanardi2008,Invernizzi2008,Tsang2013,Ivanov2013,Bina2016,Frerot2018,Heugel2019,Garbe2020,Ivanov2020,Montenegro2021, Albarelli2022, Dicandia2021, DiFresco2022} as well as non-equilibrium QPTs~\cite{Banchi2014, Carollo2020}.
 It is thus natural to ask whether and how the QFI may respond to critical transitions when the latter are driven by measuring processes.
 On the other hand, one of the characterising features of MIPT is an observable qualitative change of the system's entanglement properties, which has been observed through the scaling behavior of the entanglement entropy \cite{Rossini2020, Cao2019, Alberton2021, Biella2021, Turkeshi2021, Turkeshi2023}.
 The QFI is a witness of multi-partite entanglement~\cite{Hyllus2012,Toth2012,Strober2014,Hauke2015}, as well known from quantum metrology~\cite{Helstrom1976, Szczykulska2016,Albarelli2020,Ballester2004, Vaneph2013,Genoni2013,Yuan2015a,Berry2015, Gessner2018,Rubio2019,Carollo2019,Albarelli2019, Sidhu2019,Tsang2020,Demkowicz-Dobrzanski2020}.
-It thus provides a complementary characterisation of quantum correlation accross MIPT, beyond entanglement entropy: on the one hand QFI reveals the multi-partite nature of entanglement, on the other it distinguishes metrologically useful quantum correlation from other forms of entanglements.
-Moreover, QFI provides a means to characterize entanglement of systems which are not necessarily pure states, a technical limitation which affects other measures, such as the entanglement entropy.
+The QFI thus provides a complementary characterisation of the quantum correlations accross MIPT, beyond that provided by the entanglement entropy.
+Indeed, on the one hand the QFI reveals the multi-partite nature of entanglement, on the other it distinguishes metrologically useful quantum correlations from other forms of entanglements.
+Moreover, QFI provides a means to characterize the entanglement of systems which are not necessarily in a pure state, a technical limitation which affects other measures, such as the entanglement entropy.\\ Motivated by the above arguments, we examine the QFI in two complemetary metrological scenarios.
+In both of them we consider as a prototypical example the MIPT of a one-dimensional Ising chain in a transverse magnetic field and subject to continuous observations.
+We particularly focus our studies on the no-click limit.
+In the first scenario, we investigate the QFI associated to the system's response to a single-parameter unitary transformation.
+This metrological scheme represents the standard scenario for utilizing the scaling of QFI as a multipartite entanglement witness.
+In the second scenario, we study the time-dependent behavior of the QFI after the system undergoes a quench in the monitoring rate.
+In this scenario, our analysis uncovers a general exponential scaling of the QFI, but most importantly, the QFI displays a non-analytic singularity at the critical value of the measurement strength.
+The latter is a behavior similar to what often observed in equilibrium and non-equilibrium quantum phase transitions~\cite{Mussardo2010, Zanardi2008,Frerot2018, Banchi2014, Carollo2020}.
+Our findings provide new insights into both the behavior of quantum systems subjected to MIPT and the role of the QFI in characterizing the associated quantum criticality.